 Plant taxonomy classifies sweet alyssum flowers as Lobularia maritima.
 Do not confuse them with yellow alyssum (Aurinia saxatilis), which is a hardy perennial flowering ground cover.
 There is also a separate genus of plants named Alyssum, which, along with Lobularia and Aurinia, belongs to the Brassicaceae (cabbage) family.
 Sweet alyssum is indigenous to the Mediterranean region.

-Technically a perennial, sweet alyssum is widely treated as if it were an annual plant in the North.
-But it is one of the hardier annuals, able to survive light frosts that would kill tenderer plants.
+Technically a perennial, sweet alyssum is widely treated as if it were an annual plant in cold-winter climates.
+But it is one of the hardier annuals, capable of surviving light frosts that would kill more tender plants.
 Its rounded clusters of flowers are fragrant.
-The type with white flowers (Carpet of Snow) is the most popular.
-The flower has four small, blunt petals set in such a way as to give it a squarish appearance.
+The type with white flowers (Carpet of Snow) is the most popular Alyssum.
+The flower has four small, blunt petals arranged in a squarish shape.

 Sweet alyssum flowers form a striking border when used as bedding plants.
 Because they are mat-forming and stay short, Alyssum work well as a complement to taller border plants; they can be planted in front of taller plants without obscuring them.
 The plants typically stand just 4 to 6 inches high, with a spread of 6 to 9 inches.
 They are popular in containers and can be installed along the rim, overhanging the edge slightly.
 Their short stature also makes them useful as temporary rock garden plants or ground covers.

 Alyssum plants are most effective when massed together.
 The narrow leaves will hardly show at all during bloom time if the plants are packed together tightly enough.
 The effect is a sea of floral color.

 Even for gardeners who generally have no use for annuals, sweet alyssum can be a useful plant in the landscape.
 One way for the perennial gardener to exploit the admirable qualities of sweet alyssum (while still treating it as an annual) is to use it as a filler.
 For instance, if you have a gap in your perennial beds, you could plug that gap with sweet alyssum, in lieu of having to stare at an empty expanse of mulch.
 The flowers also attract butterflies.